infochimps-labs/ironfan/cookbooks/zenoss/README.md

 ===========
 WORK IN PROGRESS, TODO.txt covers planned features

 Installs and configures a Zenoss server with the `zenoss::server` recipe.
 Devices can be added to the Zenoss server by using the `zenoss::client` recipe and utilizing Chef roles to map to Zenoss Device Classes, Locations and Groups.
-LWRPs are available for installing ZenPacks, zenpatches, loading devices and running zendmd commands.
+LWRPs are available for installing ZenPacks, zenpatches, loading devices and users and running zendmd commands.

 Requirements
 ============